1. What is your name?

-From the perspective of a career in the space industry in relation to design and architecture – just keep at it – I’ve been told a few times that “space architecture” is not quite a priority just yet.. but yet here I am, and if I had fully listened to that kind of scepticism in the past I would never have done a thesis on Mars hence I would never even be answering these questions..
-I firmly believe that there are many different paths you can take in order to get to the same point.
-Just have an end goal in mind, and keep at it.
+For a Space Architecture career – just keep at it.
+I’ve been told a few times that “space architecture” is not quite a priority just yet, but if I had fully listened to that kind of talk in the past I would never have had the opportunity to work at the European Astronaut Centre.

 21. What are the three most important personal characteristics required for the job?

 Creativity, the ability to listen and take direction, and to be a team player – it can be very much a team based career so you have to be able to communicate effectively and enjoy working with people who come from different professional backgrounds and disciplines.

 22. What kinds of work experience would provide a good background for this position?